streamr-dev/streamr-client-java/README.md

 ------ | ------------- | -----------
 websocketApiUrl | wss://www.streamr.com/api/v1/ws | Address of the Streamr websocket endpoint to connect to. restApiUrl | https://www.streamr.com/api/v1 | Base URL of the Streamr REST API. gapFillTimeout | 5 seconds | When a gap between two received events is detected, a resend request is sent periodically until the gap is resolved.
-This options determines that period. retryResendAfter | 5 seconds | When subscribing with a resend option (See [this](#subscribing-unsubscribing) section), the messages requested by a first resend request might not be available yet.
+This option determines that period. retryResendAfter | 5 seconds | When subscribing with a resend option (See [this](#subscribing-unsubscribing) section), the messages requested by a first resend request might not be available yet.
 This option determines after how much time, the resend must be requested a second time.

 <a name="creating-streams"></a>